Overview

 If CUDA.jl doesn't properly detect your local toolkit, it may be that certain libraries or binaries aren't on a globally-discoverable path.
 For more information, run Julia with the JULIA_DEBUG environment variable set to CUDA_Runtime_Discovery.

-All of the above is demonstrated in the Dockerfile that's part of the CUDA.jl repository.
+Finally, in such a scenario you may also want to call CUDA.precompile_runtime() to ensure that the GPUCompiler runtime library is precompiled as well.
+This and all of the above is demonstrated in the Dockerfile that's part of the CUDA.jl repository.